salixzs/AspNetCore.Utilities/README.md

 ### Root page

 Default ASP.Net API provides no visible output in browser when its root is opened.
 Salix.AspNetCore.Utilites include simple page to show in stead of empty (usually even - 404 error) with some simple data on API.
+It does not require full MVC stack (views, razor) to have them, so API stays in controller-only mode.

 Here is example of such page from Sample solution: